“If I had asked people what they wanted, they would have said faster horses.”

 Running the streetcars on rails pulled by horses allowed for a smoother ride.
 Early evidence of the Tram system emerged in New York City (USA) which began streetcar service in the year 1832.

 Given the challenges associated with animals, horse-drawn transport service made way for mechanical trams powered by steam, gas, cable, and electric system.
-The mechanical ones proved to more efficient and fast.
+The mechanical ones proved to be more efficient and fast.

 The world’s first electric tram was invented by Ukrainian-born engineer Fyodor Pirotsky in 1875.
 Later in 1879, an electrically operated streetcar was presented by Siemens & Halske at the Berlin Industrial Exposition.
 In 1881, the electric tram began its operations on the streets of Berlin (Germany) and carried more than 10,000 passengers in the first 3 months.